Skip to content

 4. Shadow with audio later — in the app, hear the same kind of story with native timing; see Spanish stories with audio.

 New to the method?
 Read comprehensible input for language learning on the blog.
+For interactive tap-to-gloss translation on graded passages, try the Spanish story translator demo.

 1. Una carta desde Sevilla A2